alexamies/chinesenotes.com/README.md

 # Test it locally

-docker run -itd --rm -p 80:80 --name cnweb-web --link cnweb-app  cnweb-web-image
+docker run -itd --rm -p 80:80 --name cnweb-test --link cnweb-app  cnweb-web-image

 #Attach to a local image for debugging, if needed
 docker exec -it hsingyundl-web bash